HD 104985

-HD 104985, formally named Tonatiuh (/toun@'tiːuː/), is a solitary star with a exoplanetary companion in the northern constellation of Camelopardalis.
+HD 104985, formally named Tonatiuh (/toun@'tiːuː/), is a solitary star with an exoplanetary companion in the northern constellation of Camelopardalis.
 The companion is designated HD 104985 b and named Meztli (/'mEstli/).
 This star has an apparent visual magnitude of 5.78 and thus is dimly visible to the naked eye under favorable seeing conditions.
 It is located at a distance of approximately 329 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −20 km/s.

 The stellar classification of this star is G8.5IIIb, indicating this is an evolved giant star that has exhausted the supply of hydrogen at its core then cooled and expanded off the main sequence.
 It is located in the red clump region of the HR diagram, suggesting it is on the horizontal branch and generating energy through core helium fusion.
 The star is approximately 4.4 billion years old with 1.2 times the mass of the Sun and has expanded to 10.6 times the Sun's radius.
 It is radiating 51 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 4,730 K.